davidgraeff/braintree-payment-graphql-rs/readme.md

 ```

 The `bt.perform` method performs a synchronous network operation and returns with a `Result`.
-Network failures as well as GraphQL query problems, invalid requests but also legitim errors
+Network failures, invalid and bad requests but also legit errors (like "Gateway denied")
 result in a returned Error.
-Proper error handling is shown further down on an invalid charge_payment request.
+Proper error handling is shown further down on an invalid `charge_payment` request.

 ```rust
 fn update_customer(bt: &Braintree, customer_id: &str) -> Result<(), failure::Error> {